My cycle – my training

 • Saturday: Race pace intervals on the bike

-Not bad, right?
-Personally, I am always really looking forward to the first half of the cycle and the many fast training programs.
-But after two weeks it feels good to take your foot off the accelerator.
-With the feeling that I have trained very well, I then start the second phase of the cycle.
+Not bad, is it?
+Personally, I always really look forward to the first half of the cycle and the many fast training programs.
+But after two weeks, it’s good to take my foot off the gas pedal again.
+I then start the second phase of the cycle with the feeling that I’ve trained really well.

 KickAss Sports, James Mitchell, Triathlon Training Menstruation